Endometrium: Structure

 The endometrium consists of a single layer of columnar epithelium plus the stroma on which it rests.
 The stroma is a layer of connective tissue that varies in thickness according to hormonal influences.
 In the uterus, simple tubular glands reach from the endometrial surface through to the base of the stroma, which also carries a rich blood supply provided by the spiral arteries.
-In someone with a uterus, of reproductive age, two layers of endometrium can be distinguished.
-These two layers occur only in the endometrium lining the cavity of the uterus, and not in the lining of the Fallopian tubes.
+In women of reproductive age, two layers of endometrium can be distinguished.
+These two layers occur only in the endometrium lining the cavity of the uterus, and not in the lining of the fallopian tubes where a potentially life-threatening ectopic pregnancy may occur nearby.